niravp1/NYC-Parking-Violation-Heatmap/README.md

 ## Usage

-To start the project, run the following command from the project root directory:
+To start the project, just run the following command from the project root directory:

 ```bash
 docker-compose up --build